Constipation Workup

 In patients with acute abdominal pain, fever, leukocytosis, or other symptoms suggesting possible systemic or intra-abdominal processes, imaging studies are used to rule out sources of sepsis or intra-abdominal problems.
 Order an upright chest roentgenogram and a flat and upright abdominal film.
 The abdominal film may reveal a colon full of stool (see the images below), confirming the diagnosis of obstipation.

-Large stool mass in hepatic flexure of colon.
-Differentiation of fecal impaction (see the images below), bowel obstruction, and fecalith is possible.
+Differentiation of fecal impaction (see the images below), bowel obstruction, and fecalith (hard mass of stools) is possible.
 Diagnosis of fecaliths is important because of the dreaded complication of stercoral ulcers, which can lead to colonic perforation.
 Stercoral perforation is a rare but life-threatening surgical emergency of perforation due to pressure necrosis that can lead to peritonitis.

 Abdominal computed tomography (CT) may be indicated to further evaluate the possibility of an intra-abdominal abscess.
 Acute constipation in the setting of an empty rectal vault and a proximal colon that is dilated with air or stool suggests large bowel obstruction, which should be further evaluated via Gastrografin (diatrizoate meglumine–diatrizoate sodium solution) enema or lower GI endoscopy (see below).
 Gastrografin enema has the advantage of acting as an osmotic laxative, which may aid in the evacuation of the colonic contents.